AmaniAbedAlRaheem/MemoryGame1/README.md

 * View systems sequence to follow
 * click on the buttons in the right order
 * keep on following the systems sequence and win level by level
+* Refresh the page to restart the game